What to watch at North Korea’s Ninth Party Congress

 During the last Congress in 2021, more than seven out of 10 members of the Congress’ executive committee were replaced with economic technocrats, according to South Korean analysts.

-Kim's teenage daughter Ju Ae has also appeared prominently at recent high-profile events, fuelling outside speculation about succession signals at the congress.
+Mr Kim’s teenage daughter Ju Ae has also appeared prominently at recent high-profile events, fuelling outside speculation about succession signals

 While analysts differ on what roles, if any, could realistically be announced given her age, South Korea’s spy agency has said it is watching closely whether she is given any formal title or post.